THE RECRUITMENT IS OPEN FOR FEBRUARY 2023

 Compensation: Erasmus+ grant ( traineeships, graduate exchange) + Transport

-Your traineeship will be focused on communications, including website management, social media, press release etc. However, being in a small team will allow you to get skilled in other fields combining cultural projects management, EU policy coordination, admin, and front desk.
-Joining our Brussels-based team, you will assist in the day-to-day management of the European Historic Houses association, supporting the work vis-à-vis European institutions and members’ organisations.
-You will be working closely with international cultural and political organisations as well as the EU institutions (political groups, EU parliament, EU commission, Committee of the Regions).
+Your traineeship will be focused on communications, including website management, social media, press release etc. However, being in a small team will allow you to get skilled in other fields combining cultural project management, EU policy coordination, administration, and the front desk.
+Joining our Brussels-based team, you will assist in the day-to-day management of the European Historic Houses Association, supporting the work vis-à-vis European institutions and members’ organisations.
+You will be working closely with international cultural and political organisations as well as the EU institutions (political groups, EU Parliament, EU Commission, Committee of the Regions).

 As a trainee, you will have the possibility to assist and develop your skills in the following:

 - Newsletters (Mailchimp)